Where to begin

 If no plan ahead has been done, necessary arrangements need to be made for the funeral service.
 These include:

 A funeral director will guide you through all of these steps, using your wants, needs and desires as a foundation to create a memorable funeral for your loved one.
 From here the funeral services can be personalized.
 Did your loved one have a favorite sports team?
 What was their favorite type of music?
 What activity was your loved one known best for?
-Sharing these memories with the grieving process will allow you to pay tribute to the life of your loved one.
+Sharing these memories during the grieving process will allow you to pay tribute to the life of your loved one.

 We take pride in doing our absolute best to ensure your needs are met.
 Planning a funeral service can be a very difficult process for families who have just lost a loved one.
 In the interest of providing as much information to our families as possible, we’ve made our full catalog of services available online.